New York City Emergency Management

-New York City Emergency Management (NYCEM), formerly the New York City Office of Emergency Management (OEM), was formed in 1996 as part of the Mayor's Office under Rudy Giuliani.
-By a vote of city residents in 2001 it became an independent agency, headed by the commissioner of emergency management.
-In 2006 the office was reorganized under the deputy mayor for administration by Mayor Michael Bloomberg.
+New York City Emergency Management (NYCEM), formerly the New York City Office of Emergency Management (OEM), was formed in 1996 as a part of the Mayor's Office under Rudy Giuliani.
+By a vote of city residents in 2001 it became a Charter agency, and is headed by the commissioner of emergency management, who is appointed by the Mayor.
+In 2006 the office was reorganized to function under the deputy mayor for administration by Mayor Michael Bloomberg.

-Agency structure
+Agency functions

-The agency is responsible for oversight and development of the city's emergency management plans.
+The agency is responsible for development and oversight of New York City's emergency management plans.
 NYCEM regularly tests plans by conducting drills and exercises, and responds to emergencies to ensure that other agencies not only follow these plans, but to foster communication amongst the responding agencies.
 NYCEM also operates the city's Emergency Operations Center (EOC) where city, state and federal agencies join representatives from the private and nonprofit sectors to coordinate complex responses to emergencies and disasters.

 The agency also developed and runs the Notify NYC emergency alert program, by which citizens can sign up to receive phone and email alerts about emergencies and events happening in their neighborhoods.

-The agency is also the administrator of New York City's community emergency response teams.
-Each community emergency response team (CERT) is coterminous with one or more New York community boards.
+The agency is also the administrator of New York City's "community emergency response teams".
+Each community emergency response team (CERT) is coterminous with one or more New York City community boards.

-New York City Emergency Management maintains the Citywide Incident Management System which is based on the National Incident Management System.
+NYCEM also maintains the Citywide Incident Management System which is based on the National Incident Management System.

-The former commissioner of NYCEM is Deanne Criswell, a former FEMA official and head of OEM for the city of Aurora, Colorado.
-After Criswell became FEMA Administrator, John Scrivani was named commissioner.

 7 WTC and post-9/11 buildings

 From 1999 until September 11, 2001, New York City's Emergency Operations Center was housed on the 23rd floor of the 7 World Trade Center building.
 Prior to the decision to use 7 World Trade Center, MetroTech Center, in Brooklyn, was also considered for the Emergency Operations Center.

 Richard Sheirer was the director of the OEM at the time of the September 11 attacks, and thus became in charge of the city's rescue and recovery effort.
 As the office in the World Trade Center was severely damaged, OEM was temporarily housed at Pier 92 of New York Passenger Ship Terminal on Manhattan's West Side.
-Pier 92 was chosen because OEM had scheduled a bio-terrorism exercise for September 12, 2001 called Operation TriPOD.
-(The exercise was later conducted on May 22, 2002.)
+Pier 92 was chosen because OEM had some facilities there in anticipation of a scheduled bio-terrorism preparedness exercise that was to have taken place on September 12, 2001 (Operation TriPOD was later conducted on May 22, 2002.)

 Before moving into the new building, OEM was located in a warehouse beneath the Brooklyn Bridge.

 New building

 The new structure formerly served as the New York City headquarters for the American Red Cross of Greater New York.
-The $50 million project, funded by the federal government, called for the fifty-year-old building to be completely gutted and outfitted with the latest in audio-visual and communications technology.
+The $50 million renovation plan, funded partly by the federal government, called for the fifty-year-old building to be completely gutted and outfitted with the latest in audio-visual and communications technology.